Grishamdarooka/MATLAB-BASICS/README.md

 # MATLAB-BASICS
-These are the basic codes of MATLAB that I had written for learning the fundamentals (this is only for educational purpose)
+These are the basic codes of MATLAB that I had written for learning the fundamentals (This is only for educational purpose)